Main Menu | Site Map | Search | Contact | Copyright

 Below: Cabinet of figures used in sandplay therapy.

-(click image for larger views).Sandplay Therapy became a part of her therapy approach in her home practice around the time of her retirement.
-This approach grew out of the Jungian tradition through Dora Kallf, its founder.
-Although Jungian in its roots this practice is compatible with Alice's early training in client-centered therapy with Carl Rogers.
+Sandplay therapy grew out of the Jungian tradition through Dora Kallf, its founder.
+Although Jungian in its roots this practice complemented Alice's early training in client-centered therapy with Carl Rogers.
+One might view it as another way of listening to the expereince of the client.

 Haiku by Alice Wagstaff Verostko ©